 What’s the difference between 1st party and 3rd party reviews?

-As search engines and searcher behavior continue to evolve, third party review platforms such as Yelp have changed the way they show reviews.
+As search engines and searcher behavior continue to evolve, 3rd party review platforms such as Yelp have changed the way they show reviews.
 For instance, Yelp can filter out reviews that are “Not Recommended” and can sometimes lead to great reviews not being shown to Yelp users.

 You have more control over 1st party reviews since they aren’t susceptible to this filtering system.

 1st party reviews directly from your customers can give you actionable insights into what your business does well, and where you can improve.